NickBot-dev/Creating-VMs-Azure/README.md

 </p>
 <p>
 From the Azure home page, click on Virtual Machines and select "Create New", Virtual Machine.
 Select the previously created Resource Group, Virtual Machine Name, Region, and Zone.
-Select "Windows 10 Pro" Image and at least 2 Virtual CPU's (vcpus)
+Select "Windows 10 Pro" Image and at least 2 Virtual CPU's (vcpus) with 8 or 16 gigabyte ram.
 </p>
 <br />